 Do NOT drive in the city.

-If you’re driving to NYC instead of flying, the only reason you should be driving in Manhattan is to get to your hotel.
+If you’re driving to NYC, the only reason you should be driving in Manhattan is to get to your hotel.
 Then leave your car there.
 If you’re flying in, don’t even think about renting a car.
+Public transportation in the city is extremely efficient.
+There is zero need to have a car.
+And believe me, public transit is a LOT less stressful.

-One of the perks of staying across the river in New Jersey was that we had a hotel with plenty of parking for our car, and we used NJ Transit buses to get into the city.
+One of the perks of staying across the river in New Jersey was having ample parking for our car.
+We used NJ Transit buses to get into the city.
+If you must drive for any reason, put the boldest person behind the wheel.
+You’ve got to get within an inch of other cars if you want to get anywhere.

 Don’t stay in the city.

-While a shoebox next to Times Square would’ve been just fine for me and my husband in our younger years, these days, we require more creature comforts from a hotel.
+A shoebox next to Times Square would’ve been just fine for me and my husband in our younger years.
+These days, we require more creature comforts from a hotel.
+You just won’t find those at a reasonable price in Manhattan.
+Research hotels across the Lincoln Tunnel in New Jersey (think Weehawken and Secaucus).
+Book one that has everything your family might need.
+Then download the NJ Transit app and get familiar with it.

-You can purchase your tickets on the NJ Transit app.
-When your bus gets to the stop, just activate enough tickets for the whole family and show the flashing QR code screen to the bus driver as you board.
+You can purchase your bus tickets on the NJ Transit app.
+When your bus gets to the stop, activate enough tickets for the whole family.
+Show the flashing QR code screen to the bus driver as you board.
+Kids ride free with paying adults Friday night through Sunday!
+Don’t waste tickets during these times, you won’t get a refund.

 Learn the subway system.

-It’s amazing!
+It’s amazing.
 And so much easier than it used to be.
-Just make sure you’re checking directions at the moment you’re about to leave because the instructions will change minute to minute based on whatever will get you there the fastest!
+Just make sure you’re checking directions at the moment you’re about to leave.
+The instructions will change minute to minute based on whatever will get you there the fastest!
+Also, I am an iPhone user and I usually prefer the Maps app.
+In this situation, Google Maps is far superior when it comes to getting around NYC.
+Don’t bother trying to “make” Maps work for you.
+Just stick to Google Maps.

 Adults don’t have to use cards at all, though.
-Just make sure your preferred credit card is saved as the default card in your Digital Wallet and tap your phone!
+Make sure your preferred credit card is saved as the default card in your Digital Wallet and tap your phone!
+Once you reach a certain number of taps in a week, your fares will be free, making it just like using an Unlimited Ride card.

 Do the math before buying tourism passes.

-But not all attractions cost the same, so unless you’re planning to go to all of the most expensive ones the pass covers, you might be spending even more than you need to.
+Multi-attraction passes like GoCity Pass, Sightseeing Pass, and New York CityPASS can save you money if you use them right!
+But not all attractions cost the same.
+Unless you’re planning to go to all of the most expensive ones, you might be spending more than you need to.

-In my research, the GoCity Pass was the best value for us – but only if we got the 4-attraction pass.
+In my research, the GoCity Pass was the best value for us, but only if we got the 4-attraction pass.
 Cheaper attractions were, in fact, cheaper to just pay for them separately.
+Also, since my son was 5 years old, he had free admission a lot of places!
+So we didn’t buy him a GoCity Pass at all and just paid for him as necessary.

-Make yourself an itinerary starting with your Christmas activities and sprinkle in tourist spots around them, then compare the total cost of those attractions with the various passes to find the best value.
+Make yourself an itinerary starting with your Christmas activities and sprinkle in tourist spots around them.
+Then compare the total cost of those attractions with the various passes to find the best value.

-7-Day Itinerary for Christmas in New York with Kids
+One-Week Itinerary for Christmas in New York with Kids

+Want to know what our exact itinerary was for squeezing in all the Christmas fun and New York City sights?
 I’m spilling the beans!
 Even better: I go over what we spent, too.
 I don’t share these details anywhere else!

 Surprising Kids with a Trip to NYC at Christmas

-How can you get kids excited about a trip to NYC for Christmas, especially if they’ve never been?
+How can you get kids excited about a trip to NYC for Christmas?
+Especially if they’ve never been?
+I’ve got some ideas that worked for our kids.

 Watch the Macy’s Thanksgiving Day Parade